ronconi-sec/ronconi-sec/README.md

 ---

 ⭐ **Follow my journey — from self-taught to professional Red Teamer.**
+*"If you want to go fast, go alone.
+If you want to go far, go consistent."*